JasperFx/lamar/docs/guide/ioc/registration/registry-dsl.md

 ## _Use_ versus _Add_

 ::: warning
 This behavior changed from StructureMap.
-Lamar follows the now common approach mandated by ASP&period;Net Core that the last registration for a certain service type wins.
+Lamar follows the now common approach mandated by ASP.Net Core that the last registration for a certain service type wins.
 So no more special meaning to Use() vs. Add().
 :::